 Educational work supported by

 The Kent Community Foundation are a long-standing supporter of Academy FM.
 They manage a variety of funds, and have considerable experience and knowledge of Kent's charity sector.
 We're very grateful for their support.

-In 2016-17 the Kent Community Foundation funded some of our educational work through their ‘Children, Young People & the Community Themed Fund’.
+In 2016-17 the KCF funded some of our educational work through their ‘Children, Young People & the Community Themed Fund’.
 This supported Academy FM’s work with a large number of young people.
 Every week we worked with students from one of the Yr7 Literacy students from the Academy who record a show that’s broadcast on Friday evenings, and students from the Folkestone Primary Academy who broadcast a live show on Monday at 2pm – over the course of the year we worked with over 40 students from Yr6.
-We can work with such large amounts of students over the course of a year because a different pair comes to us every week – they are selected by their class teachers which means that the students who will benefit more (or who deserve a reward) come down several times over the course of the year.
-We have also done some other work with Yr7 students, where they use the studios to record texts they are studying in class.
+Students gained increased confidence, communication skills, and their understanding of a working environment increased.
+It also gave them yet another positive thing to experience as part of Academy life.
+The improvements in students is monitored, and the results (along with comments from parents and staff) point to our work being a very positive force in helping our young people mature.